Uncivilised (film): Critical

+Filmink called the movie "fast paced and visually striking, with plenty of plot and action, a fantastic climatic battle, enjoyably over the top camp dialogue, and a sexy nude swim from Rhys."

-US Release
+US release

 The film was released in the US and performed well at the box office.
 However Expeditionary Films had sold the rights and benefited little from this.
 The company soon wound up and made no more movies.

 The film was re-released in Los Angeles in March 1942 as Pituri and played on a double bill with Black Dragons.
 The Los Angeles Times called it "a fast moving story whose elements maybe a little shopworn but which appeared new against the unusual background... picture proves that when the Australians get into their real stride as picture makers they will be second to none: for acting, production and photography are second to none."
 This version screened in New York the following year.

 The film is now in the public domain.

 Soundtrack

 Dennis Hoey's Mala character sings several songs in the manner of Paul Robeson.

 Novel

 A novelisation of the script was published in 1936.
 Authorship was attributed solely to Charles Chauvel but it is believed the book was written by Timms.
+Early reports announced the novel was written by Timms.